javomartineez/python-project-for-data-science/README.md

 # python-project-for-data-science

-Python project for course 5 of the IBM Data Science Professional Certificate
+This is a jupyter notebook python project for course 5 of the IBM Data Science Professional Certificate